CSCfi/csc-user-guide/docs/computing/running/greasy.md

 duration of one task is estimated to be 15 min.
 Thus GREASY would process all these tasks in about 30 min.
 If the tasks would be executed one at a time with just one core, the processing would take 50h.

-With option `-f filename` you can make _sbatch-greasy_ to save the GRASY batch file but not to send it to be executed.
+With option `-f filename` you can make _sbatch-greasy_ to save the GREASY batch file but not to send it to be executed.
 This batch job file can then be further edited according to your needs.